Two boxers, one wearing headgear labeled "Qwoted" the other with headgear labeled "HARO". The Qwoted boxer has just landed a blow to the Haro boxer.

 Time, time, time…and thoughtfulness

+It’s early days for HARO’s 2025 relaunch, so the jury is still out on whether it can reclaim its former glory.
+Initial reactions in the PR and journalism community have been a mix of excitement and caution.
 No matter which platform you select, both Qwoted and HARO users benefit most from an investment of time.
 Get to know the platforms, and more importantly, develop a strategic messaging document to position your leadership as trusted advisors and expert sources.
-With a solid core communications plan, you will be able to quickly use these sourcing platforms to your (and your company’s) benefit!